Hotline: +49 (0) 2741-95800

 Another advantage - high UV protection

 Papers are particularly sensitive to light, especially UV light, which can cause severe damage in the long term.
 Even despite LED lighting, which is free of UV radiation, high UV protection of the glass is still very important.
 Our museum glass used has such protection.
-While normal glass blocks only about 45% of UV light, Optium Museum Acrylic and Artglass AR 99 Protect protect over 99%.
+While normal glass blocks only about 45% of UV light, Artglass AR 92 protects 92% and Optium Museum Acrylic and Artglass AR 99 Protect protect over 99%.

 One final note